 microstructurecrystalline

-Microstructurecrystalline refers to the microstructure of crystalline materials, describing the arrangement of grains, grain boundaries, and
+Microstructurecrystalline refers to the microstructure of crystalline materials, describing the arrangement of grains, grain boundaries, and crystalline phases at length scales from nanometers to micrometers.
+This microstructure is distinct from the macroscopic appearance of a material and plays a central role in determining its properties.

 Key features include grain size and grain boundary character, crystallographic texture, phase distribution, and defects such